 Truliant can help

-Tuliant has a variety of loan options and services that are available to all members.
-Apply online, call us at 800.822.0382 to speak with one of our Member Contact Center representatives, or you can make an appointment to visit one of our branches to work with a representative.
+Truliant has a variety of credit union home equity loan options and services that are available to all members.
+Our home equity loan rates are very competitive, use our home equity loan calculator to learn how much loan may be available for you.
+Apply online, call us at 800.822.0382 to speak with one of our Contact Center representatives, or you can make an appointment to visit one of our branches to work with a representative.

 Federally insured by NCUA.
 Equal Housing Lender.
 (1) APR = Annual Percentage Rate.
 Loans subject to credit approval.
 Rates/terms subject to change prior to consummation of the loan.
 Home Equity Line of Credit is a variable rate loan with a maximum APR of 18%.
 Available in FL, GA, NC, OH, SC, TN and VA only.
 (2) If an appraisal is deemed necessary, an appraisal fee will be collected at that time; total cost approximately $400-$600 and is non-refundable if the borrower does not close their home equity loan with Truliant.
 FEES IMPOSED BY THIRD PARTIES: If your home is located in SC or GA, an attorney in that state will charge approximately $250-$600 in SC and $300-$600 in GA to close your home loan.
 For SC loans, Truliant will pay up to $400 in closing cost attorney fees.
 For all states, certain third party fees are waived at loan origination.
 If your account is paid in full and closed within 24 months, you will be required to reimburse the credit union for 50% to 100% (depending on when you close the account) of the closing costs paid on your behalf upon closing your account.
 See your Home Equity Line of Credit Agreement (for home equity lines of credit) or Closing Disclosure (for home equity loans) for all fees related to this Agreement.